micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 #### Analysis
 The Executor concept, however, does not provide means for prioritization or categorization of the incoming callback calls.
 Moreover, it does not leverage the real-time characteristics of the underlying operating-system scheduler to have finer control on the order of executions.
 The overall implication of this behavior is that time-critical callbacks could suffer possible deadline misses and a degraded performance since they are serviced later than non-critical callbacks.
 Additionally, due to the FIFO mechanism, it is difficult to determine usable bounds on the worst-case latency that each callback execution may incur.

+OLD STUFF

+The ROS 2 Executor is responsible for receiving incoming data, calling timers, services etc. The recent paper ) analyzed the Executor in detail.
+They found out, that these events are not processed in a pure FIFO fashion, but timers are preferred over all other events of the DDS queue.
+The implication is, that in a high-load situation, only pending timers will be processed while incoming DDS-events will be delayed or starved.
+Furthermore, the FIFO-strategy makes it difficult to determine time bounds on the total execution time, which are necessary for the verification of safety- and real-time requirements.

+To solve these issues, we have implemented an RCL-Executor, which provides different scheduling strategies.
+Currently, two scheduling policies are implemented: static-order and priority-based scheduling.

+In static-order-scheduling, all events, including timers, are processed in a pre-defined order.
+In case different events (timers, subscriptions, etc.) are available at the DDS queue, then they are all processed in the pre-defined static order.

+In priority-based scheduling, a priority is defined for each event.
+If multiple events are available at the DDS queue, then only the event with the highest priority is processed.

 ### EDF for ROS